sb2702/webcodecs-fundamentals/src/content/docs/basics/rendering.md

 ```

-And for "hello world" demos, here or in other documentation websites, this is fine, because the '2d' is simple, and works well enough.
-That said, there are other ways to render a `VideoFrame` to canvas, and the '2d' canvas context is the least efficient, so we'll cover the other options.
+And for "hello world" demos, here or in other documentation websites, this is fine, because  2d Canvas context is simple, and works well enough.
+That said, there are other ways to render a `VideoFrame` to canvas, and the '2d' canvas context is by far the least efficient, so we'll cover the other options.